Last Updated on May 27, 2022

 The majority of parks, like Sky Zone, simply state the price per person or each jumper.
 As a result, it’s reasonable to assume that parents pay when their children visit these playgrounds.
 Sky Zone appears to feature a special family night where a $45 ticket gives you a family of five passes plus a few extras.

-The firm claims that they divide jumpers by age and size for various attractions under their new ticket structure, which now costs $15 for an hour.
+The firm claims that they divide jumpers by age and size of the trampolines for various attractions under their new ticket structure, which now costs $15 for an hour.
 This indicates that adults must pay as well and that they are separated from their children due to the age gap.

 This trampoline park may appeal to you since its entrance costs are lower than those of many of its competitors.
 You may work out for one hour for $10.99, and if you want to exercise for longer, you can spend $14.99 for 90 minutes or $18.99 for two hours.